dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 - The use case should be run by someone other than the author to ensure that it runs smoothly outside of the development environment set up by the author.

-Use Cases That Include Changes to METcalcpy/METplotpy/METdataio
+Use Cases That Involve METcalcpy/METplotpy/METdataio Changes
 ---------------------------------------------------------------

 Some use cases call scripts that are located in METcalcpy, METplotpy, and/or METdataio.